How to Keep Raccoons Out of Your Yard

 Damage: The most recognizable signs of raccoon damage in your garden are corn stalks bent to the ground and, of course, the kernels chewed off the ears.
 You may notice melon rinds clawed open, with the flesh inside scraped out, and other vegetables may be partially or completely eaten.
 It’s difficult to catch raccoons in the act, since they are most active late at night, when people are not around.

 Solutions: Raccoons have a strong sense of smell and taste, and they rely on their very dexterous paws to help them find their way and access food.
 You can keep raccoons out of your garden by irritating their sense of smell, taste, and touch with hot-pepper granules.
 Create a barrier by spreading a granular raccoon repellent around the garden.
 Motion-activated sprinklers can also be used to keep raccoons away by releasing startling bursts of water, sound, and motion.

 Prevention Tips: For the most comprehensive protection, surround your garden with a low electric fence that has one wire about 5 to 6 inches from the ground and another 4 to 6 inches above the first.
 You can save power by turning it on only from dusk to dawn.

 2. Trash Cans

-Main Attraction: Your kitchen waste can include lots of items that are appealing to raccoons, especially meat and fish scraps.
+Main Attraction: Your kitchen waste can includes lots of items that are appealing to raccoons, especially meat and fish scraps.
 Once raccoons find sources of high-value foods like these, they will make regular visits and be extremely persistent in getting to it.